 family Activities

-There are 6 Family Activities to choose from during the month of March.
+There are 5 Family Activities to choose from during the month of March.
 Each activity invites you to participate more fully in the season of Lent, by reflecting on the lives of the saints and practicing the 3 Lenten pillars of Prayer, Almsgiving and Fasting.
-There is no additional Adult Homework this month, so that parents/guardians can focus on the Family Projects, however, we do encourage parents/guardians to listen to the March podcast or attend The Quest or "God's Unrelenting Love" retreat.

 Option 1: The Rice Bowl - A Catholic Lenten Program Join thousands of Catholics across America in giving alms through Catholic Relief Service's annual Rice Bowl collection.
 Rice Bowls are available in the narthex of the church and also in the homework box, outside the Parish Center.
 Place the Rice Bowl in a prominent location in your home and make a commitment to donate a certain amount to the poor this Lent.
 Use the Lent calendar inside to try typical recipes from areas served by CRS around the world, and learn more about the challenges faced by others, as well as ways CRS is helping.
 Read stories of hope on the CRS website: www.crsricebowl.org/families